Sell Your Engineering Business

 Engineering Sellers Ask Us

-How long does it take to sell an engineering services firm?
+How long does it take to sell a engineering business?

-Will my employees or customers find out I’m selling?
+Will my employees, customers, or competitors find out I’m selling?

-Do I need to stay on after the sale?
+Do I have to stay on after the sale?

 What does Business Exits charge?

-We work on a success-fee model — we only get paid when your deal closes.
-There are no upfront retainer fees.
-The valuation is completely free.
+We work on a success-fee model — we get paid only when your deal closes.
+There are no upfront retainers and the valuation is free.

 Our Team